christobayu/mtm_test/README.md

-1. Load the small attribution-partners_copy.csv file.
+1. Load the small attribution-partners.csv file.
 2. Find find each player's first appearance (their acquisition date) and build the cohorts
 3. Calculate calculate each player's total daily playtime and active days
 4. Combine result from no.2 and no.3 into single dataset